 The Canadians don’t shy away from showing the official symbol of the country.
 On the contrary, they bring it along everywhere they go.
 Before traveling to another country, many Canadians stitch the “maple leaf” on their backpacks.

-Proudly displaying their Canadian culture and origins, they seem to distance themselves from other travelers, first of all their southern neighbors.
-And these American fellows surely has a lot to be stereotyped for.
+Proudly displaying their Canadian culture and origins, they seem to distance themselves from other travelers, first of all their southern neighbors that surely have a lot to be stereotyped for.

 10. Canadian Cottage Culture